The importance of Compliance when claiming R&D tax relief

 3) Thirdly, every claim is fully audited by the Compliance team, with RCK being the first R&D tax specialist to establish an independent compliance function consisting only of qualified accountants, tax professionals, experts in R&D Compliance and ex-HMRC inspectors (I am not the only one), to self-regulate and ensure that every claim being submitted to HMRC is of the highest quality.
 The Compliance team scrutinise each claim with the tax inspector mindset before it goes out.
 This includes the claim eligibility and a review of the financial calculations, meaning that the team have all the answers to the questions HMRC might ask.
 Not only does this reduce the risk of enquiry, but it makes dealing with those that do arise much more efficient.

-How the compliance process ensures the qualifying expenditure is accurate
+How does the compliance process ensure that the qualifying expenditure is accurate?

 The benefit to claiming for a large company has actually increased following the merged scheme, with a payable tax credit of up £16k per £100k of eligible spend.